MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about choosing data structures.
 (5 points each)

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)

+If I wanted to store strings in an unordered set, I would actually do what most compilers do for the implementation of the c++ standard template library class std::unordered_set.  in the std::unordered_set class, elements are stored using a hashtable, where the key of an item is found by passing the string through a hash function then calculating its position from the hash, and the values associated with every key is the actual string itself.
+I believe this is the best way to store an unordered set of strings (not just because thats how the c++ STL does it) because the most important functions of this use case, add, remove and key_exists can all be done in O(1) time with a hashtable.  key_exists is O(1) because all you have to do is caculate a keys position in the hashtable using the hash function, as well as handle collisions whenever needed, which takes O(1) (unless you have a terrible hash function that produces the same result for many different inputs).  because key_exists is so fast, checking if we actually are supposed to add a value when add_item is called can also be done in o(1) time, because you just have to check if the string the user wants to add already exists, and if it does, dont add it.  remove_item is also O(1) for the same reasons find and add_item are, all you have to do is hash the input string, and if there is something in that position with a matching key, you simply remove it, both of which can be done in constant time.
+Because add, remove and find are all O(1) time, a hashtable is definitely the best solution for this problem, because some of the short comings of hashtables such as find by value (although that would be easy in this specific use case because the values are the keys), finding max and min values, and finding the next and prev keys of a given key because none of that functionality is needed to store a simple unordered set of strings.

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

 For a grocery list I would use a Doubly Linked list.
 I made this decision because using a doubly linked list allows you to easily add and remove items